 (Credit to Gabor Mate for providing this analogy in “In the Realm of Hungry Ghosts”,though the specifics of the car analogy are my own).

-Hideo was not “weak” for being unable to solve his problem.
+My friend was not “weak” for being unable to solve his problem.
 He was (as a meme says), on the contrary too strong for too long.
 He got caught in a (“manliness”-related) trap of needing to solve the problem himself.
 He didn’t/couldn’t realize that what he needed was to let go, stop being strong, and instead admit his vulnerability, and ask for help.
-(And, to be clear, that is not his fault either: we all have a lot less free will than we think, and Hideo was no exception).
+(And, to be clear, that is not his fault either: we all have a lot less free will than we think, and my friend was no exception).

 That, in my personal analysis, is why he died.
 Because he was unable to let go of being strong and instead be vulnerable.